OGRA warns of stern action against LPG- sector profiteers

-ISLAMABAD, Mar 19 (APP):Oil and Gas Regulatory Authority (OGRA) on Friday warned of stern action against those found involved in overcharging and less filling of Liquefied Petroleum Gas (LPG) cylinders, terming the act “an offence.”
+ISLAMABAD, Mar 21 (APP):Oil and Gas Regulatory Authority (OGRA) has warned of stern action against those found involved in overcharging and less filling of Liquefied Petroleum Gas (LPG) cylinders, terming the act “an offence.”

 In case, the spokesman said, any LPG marketing company or distributor was found involved in less filling or overcharging “it shall be dealt in accordance with Rules 18, 19 and 29 of the LPG Rules, 2001.”